 |---|

-Dr. Kathleen Stutz specializes in surgical oncology (cancer surgery) and practices in Loma Linda, CA, Murrieta, CA, and Redlands, CA. Areas of expertise for Dr. Stutz include gender dysphoria, sentinel lymph node biopsy (SLNB), and skin issues.
-She attended Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine for medical school and subsequently trained at Good Samaritan Regional Medical Center for residency.
-She is affiliated with Loma Linda University Health and U.S. Department of Veterans Affairs.
+Dr. Kathleen Stutz is a specialist in surgical oncology (cancer surgery).
+Her areas of expertise include gender dysphoria, sentinel lymph node biopsy (SLNB), and skin issues.
+Dr. Stutz's hospital/clinic affiliations include Loma Linda University Health and U.S. Department of Veterans Affairs.
+She graduated from Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine.
+Dr. Stutz trained at Good Samaritan Regional Medical Center for her residency.